-GLASS is a good choice display window applications because of its excellent surface hardness with resulting high scratch and temperature resistance.
+GLASS is a good choice for display window applications because of its excellent surface hardness with resulting high scratch and temperature resistance

 Its drawbacks compared to LUXACRYL, however, are considerably lower breaking strength (mainly splintering !), reduced optical quality, virtually no choice of color, weight, as well as costly machining of edges for shapes other than rectangles.
 Grinding is generally necessary to reduce risk of being cut by its sharp edges while handling.

 Glare reduction can be achieved by etching.
 Optical anti-reflective and conductive coatings can be applied like on LUXACRYL.